pub trait WidgetExt:

 Otherwise they will recursively try to find a child that does

-not return None
+not return NULL

 .
 Widgets are however free to customize their